up9inc/mockintosh/docs/index.md

 - [Mock Actor](Async.md) pattern for Kafka, RabbitMQ, Redis and some other message bus protocols
 - GraphQL queries recognizing

-_[In this article](https://up9.com/open-source-microservice-mocking-introducing-mockintosh) we explain how and why Mockintosh has born as a new way of mocking microservices._
+_[In this article](https://up9.com/open-source-microservice-mocking-introducing-mockintosh) we explain how and why Mockintosh was born as a new way of mocking microservices._

 ## Quick Start